betacygni/ICESummerSchool2023/README.md

  - What is the typical value of the spectral index across the G31.41+0.31 region?
  - Do you see spatial variations?
 If so, what do you think is the physical origin of these variations?

+## For experts with CASA and ALMA

+If you have been using CASA and ALMA in the past, you may want to try new things in addition to what has been introduced before.
+We list here some possible aspects to explore:

+ - The 1mm and 3mm datafiles contain observations at four different frequencies each one.
+Create an image of each frequency sub-band individually (e.g., by using the parameter ```spw``` within ```tclean```.
+Do you see differences between the different individual images?
+ - Once you have all the individual images at the multiple frequencies (i.e., a total of 8, four in the 1mm band and four in the 3mm band), you can calculate the spectral index using all of them, or between pairs of images.
+How does the spectral index for the images in-band (i.e., for the four images within the 1mm file or the 3mm file) compare with the general spectral index derived using the two main images at 1mm and 3mm?
+ - You can also derive the mass from the flux measured in the 3mm image.
+How does the mass at 3mm compares with that at 1mm?
+What can you conclude regarding the dust properties based on these results?